 Although castle design varied widely throughout Europe, there were some similar features that many castles incorporated.

-Medieval castles design and features differed across Europe, however there were some similarities that all castles shared.
+Medieval castles design and features differed across Europe, however there were some similarities and Castle Parts, that many castles shared.

 As the name suggests Arrow slits were narrow gaps at the castle walls to protect the castle and allowed archers to shoot arrows at Castle attackers in relative safety from height.